 (4) If there are no textual differences in the 4,000 Byzantine texts (which there are), what was the Word of God before the fifth-century Byzantine text of Codex Alexandrinus (400-440 A.D.)?
 Only the Western and the Alexandrian family texts existed in the third and fourth centuries, and only the Alexandrian in the second century.
-So, God allowed errors by the copyists of the Alexandrian and Western manuscripts but miraculously inspired the thousands of Byzantine copyists from 400 to 1455 AD?
+So, God allowed errors by the copyists of the Alexandrian and Western manuscripts but miraculously inspired the thousands of Byzantine copyists from 400 -1455 A.D.?

-(6) The TROists and the KJVOists argue that the New Testament original is found in the majority of the manuscripts, which is the Byzantine.
+(6) The TRIST and the KJVOIST argue that the New Testament original is found in the majority of the manuscripts, which is the Byzantine.
 However, there is a problem, there was no Byzantine text for the first four centuries, and the Byzantine text did not become the majority of the manuscripts until the 9th century.
-So, what was the New Testament Text before the 9th century when the Byzantine came to be the majority and until that time the Alexandrian was the majority?
+So, what was the New Testament Text before the 9th century when the Byzantine came to be the majority, and up until that time, the Alexandrian was the majority?

 (9) You say scribes/copyists do not make changes to the text intentionally and unintentionally, so how do you explain the copyists who write in the margins that a previous copyist made changes?
 How do you explain the differences in the manuscripts?